opencv/opencv/doc/tutorials/core/how_to_scan_images/how_to_scan_images.rst

 Iterator      83.7201 milliseconds

-Random Access 93.7878 milliseconds
+On-The-Fly RA 93.7878 milliseconds

 LUT function  32.5759 milliseconds
 ============= ====================

 We can conclude a couple of things.
 If possible, use the already made functions of OpenCV (instead reinventing these).
 The fastest method turns out to be the LUT function.
 This is because the OpenCV library is multi-thread enabled via Intel Threaded Building Blocks.
 However, if you need to write a simple image scan prefer the pointer method.
 The iterator is a safer bet, however quite slower.
-Using the random access method for full image scan is the most costly.
-Your compiler might observe what you want to do and optimize it out somewhat, however in general case this approach is with a little slower than the iterator method.
+Using the on-the-fly reference access method for full image scan is the most costly in debug mode.
+In the release mode it may beat the iterator approach or not, however it surely sacrifices for this the safety trait of iterators.

 Finally, you may watch a sample run of the program on the `video posted <https://www.youtube.com/watch?v=fB3AN5fjgwc>`_ on our YouTube channel.